 History

 The museum is dedicated to telling the story of the African American experience in Arkansas.
-The Center’s name is taken from the Mosaic Templars of America, a black fraternal organization founded in Little Rock in 1883 whose headquarters sat on the prominent West Ninth and Broadway location.
-Like many businesses throughout the United States, the Mosaic Templars of America organization was forced out of business during the Great Depression.
-Originally, the Center planned to restore the 1913 Mosaic Templars of America National Grand Temple, but the original building was destroyed by fire in March 2005.
-The new 35,000-square-foot interior is a state-of-the-art museum complex with exhibits, classroom, staff offices and an auditorium that seats 400 people.
-The façade of the new structure is a facsimile of the 1913 building complete with the Annex building façade, which burned in 1984.
+The Center’s name comes from the Mosaic Templars of America, whose national headquarters once stood at West Ninth Street and Broadway in Little Rock.
+Like many businesses during the Great Depression, the organization was forced to close its doors.
+MTCC originally planned to restore the 1913 Mosaic Templars of America National Grand Temple, but the historic building was destroyed by fire in March 2005.

 The mission of the Mosaic Templars Cultural Center is to preserve, interpret and celebrate African American history and culture in Arkansas.
-The museum's exhibits highlight fraternal organizations, African American entrepreneurs as well as integration.

 MTCC Strategic Plan: 2017-2022